JPvRiel/docker-rsyslog/README.md

 - `rsyslog_module_impstats_resetCounters='on'` resets many counters, but at the cost of some accuracy (see doc for `impstats`)
 - `rsyslog_module_impstats_format='cee'` is the format set (instead of the legacy key value pair format used)
 - `rsyslog_impstats_ruleset='syslog_stats'` sets the ruleset to send the stats output to, whereby stats are sent via normal syslog and the call to `output` will cause stats to be output/forwarded to all configured output modules.
 This can be changed to a single select 'pre-bundled' output ruleset if it was already enabled (e.g. `out_file`, `fwd_kafka`, `fwd_syslog` or `fwd_json`), or otherwise, a custom independent output can be defined via the extra config mechanism.

+#### More reliable stats processing

+Even with the attempt to split and run impstats in it's own queue, it might be more reliable to configure impstats to log to a file in a volume:

+- By setting `rsyslog_impstats_log_file_enabled=on`, stats events will be logged at `/var/log/impstats/metrics.log`.
+  - See the `Dockerfile` if you prefer modifying the destination and volume for this.
+- In theory, it should be more reliable to avoid the syslog engine and simply log to file.
+- There are more sophisticated options such as [Monitoring rsyslog’s Performance with impstats and Elasticsearch](https://sematext.com/blog/monitoring-rsyslogs-performance-with-impstats-and-elasticsearch/), which can directly indexes events from it's own ruleset.
+  - But this also relies on the internal syslog engine and omelasticsearch output for delivery, so it may be less failsafe compared to a local file.
+- Arguably, a more failsafe, but convoluted process would be to log rsyslog stats into the file, then use filebeat with a bit of parsing from logstash to index the data into elastic, which decouples the dependany on the syslog engine and can better tolerate downtime or network issues communicating with elasticsearch.

 ## Version